rileymcaz/assignments/HA2.md

 #### Controls

-The controls consist of seven buttons and two text fields.
+The controls consist of two buttons and one text field.
 All text in the controls should have bold, 15 pt sans serif fonts.

 The first button is labeled `Create:`.